Albin-Rohde/no-name/Development.md

 ---
 ### Creating new migration
 To create new migration, first make the changes to the model(s).
-When you are happy with the alterations go to server root (`./server`) and run `npm run migration:generate`.
+When you are happy with the alterations go to server root (`./server`) and run `npm run typeorm migration:generate -- -n <name>`.
 This will create a migration in `server/src/migrations`.
 Check that it looks correct and make changes if needed.
-When happy apply the migrations by running either `make migrate` or `npm run migration:run`.
+When happy apply the migrations by running `npm run migration:run`.

 ### Reverting migration
 To revert a migration run `npm run migration:revert` from server root (`./server`).